 Children’s wristbands will be given out at the gates for parents and guardians to write their emergency contact number on so if the child is lost they can be contacted.

-Lost children should be taken to the security control, stand 301, located behind the Show Office.
+Lost children should be taken to the security control, located behind the Show Office.